darkerego/Linux-fake-shell-in-C/README.md

 # Linux-fake-shell-in-C
-A small C project designed to roughly emulate a bash shell.
+(Please view this readme as "raw" for better formatting) A small C project designed to roughly emulate a bash shell.
 Developed in ubuntu 14.04.

 cscd340Lab8.pdf contains a sample run and valgrind run of this program.